ShubboXD/ShubboXD/README.md

 # ========== CORE PHILOSOPHY ==========
 mindset = """
-I wanna build something that can build something that can build something that can... you get the point.
+I can be the person that will not just change a region, But the entire nation along with the world over time.
 """
 ```